Locals recommend 5 must-see places when visiting Japan.

 Dạo bước trên những tảng đá gồ gề ở bờ biển xinh đẹp, du khách có thể ngắm nhìn biển cả bao la, rộng lớn.

-Walking on the rugged rocks on the beautiful beach, visitors can admire the vast, immense ocean.
+Walking along the rugged rocks of the beautiful coastline, visitors can admire the vast and boundless ocean.

 Dạo quanh bãi biển, du khách có thể ngắm nhìn quang cảnh tuyệt đẹp của núi Phú Sĩ.

-Strolling along the coast, visitors can enjoy a beautiful view of Mount Fuji.
+While strolling along the coast, visitors can admire the stunning views of Mount Fuji.

 Takasaki City, Gunma Prefecture

-Located an hour by bullet train northwest of Tokyo, Takasaki is a friendly and historic city, making it a great base to experience traditional Japanese culture.
+Located an hour northwest of Tokyo by bullet train, Takasaki is known as a friendly city with a rich history, making it an ideal stop to experience traditional Japanese culture.

-It is also a famous spiritual city with many Buddhist temples and shrines.
-While in Takasaki, visit the Daruma Temple and attend the famous Doll Festival.
-Visitors can also visit the Echigo-Yuzawa ski slopes and the famous hot spring town of Kusatsu.
+This is also a famous spiritual city with many Buddhist temples and shrines.
+While in Takasaki, be sure to visit Daruma Shrine and attend the famous Doll Festival.
+Visitors can also visit the Echigo-Yuzawa ski slopes and the popular hot spring town of Kusatsu.

 Takasaki là một thành phố có lịch sử lâu đời và giàu truyền thống văn hoá của Nhật Bản.

-Takasaki is a city with a long history and rich cultural traditions of Japan.
+Takasaki is a city with a long history and rich cultural traditions in Japan.

 Đây cũng được xem là một vùng đất nổi tiếng để hành hương dành cho các tín đồ Phật giáo.